cityuseattle/cityuseattle.github.io/docs/tools/docker.md

 ---

 #### What is Docker?
 Docker is a platform that enables software to run in its own isolated environment.
 SQL Server (from 2017) can be run on Docker in its own isolated container.
-Once Docker is installed, you simply download — or “pull” — the SQL Server on Linux Docker Image to your Mac, then run it as a Docker container.
+Once Docker is installed, you simply download — or **pull** — the SQL Server on Linux Docker Image to your Mac, then run it as a Docker container.
 This container is an isolated environment that contains everything SQL Server needs to run.

 ## Install Docker on MacOS